kpdecker/jsdiff/README.md

 * `callback`: if provided, the diff will be computed in async mode to avoid blocking the event loop while the diff is calculated.
 The value of the `callback` option should be a function and will be passed the result of the diff as its second argument.
 The first argument will always be undefined.
 Only works with functions that return change objects, like `diffLines`, not those that return patches, like `structuredPatch` or `createPatch`.

   (Note that if the ONLY option you want to provide is a callback, you can pass the callback function directly as the `options` parameter instead of passing an object with a `callback` property.)

 * `maxEditLength`: a number specifying the maximum edit distance to consider between the old and new texts.
-If the edit distance is higher than this, jsdiff will return `undefined` instead of a diff.
 You can use this to limit the computational cost of diffing large, very different texts by giving up early if the cost will be huge.
-Works for functions that return change objects and also for `structuredPatch`, but not other patch-generation functions.
+This option can be passed either to diffing functions (`diffLines`, `diffChars`, etc) or to patch-creation function (`structuredPatch`, `createPatch`, etc), all of which will indicate that the max edit length was reached by returning `undefined` instead of whatever they'd normally return.

 * `timeout`: a number of milliseconds after which the diffing algorithm will abort and return `undefined`.
 Supported by the same functions as `maxEditLength`.